m4clayt0n30/python/README.md

 # python_tutorials

-Walking through tutorials of Python coding
+Teaching myself andw walking through tutorials of Python coding using the book "Python Crash Course" by Eric Matthes